VDA5050/VDA5050/VDA5050_EN.md

 ### 3.2 Topic levels

 The MQTT topic structure is not strictly defined due to the mandatory topic structure of cloud providers.
-For a cloud-based MQTT broker the topic structure has to be adapted individually to match the topics defined in this protocol.
+For a cloud-based MQTT broker the topic structure might have to be adapted individually, but it should roughly follow the proposed structure.
-This means that the topic names defined in the following sections are mandatory.
+The topic names defined in the following sections are mandatory.

 For a local broker the MQTT topic levels are suggested as followed: